Passenger rights

 - Resolution of 23 October 2012 on passenger rights in all transport modes;

-- Legislative resolution of 5 February 2014 on the proposal for a regulation of the European Parliament and of the Council amending Regulation (EC) No 261/2004 establishing common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights and Regulation (EC) No 2027/97 on air carrier liability in respect of the carriage of passengers and their baggage by air;
+- Position of 5 February 2014 on the proposal for a regulation of the European Parliament and of the Council amending Regulation (EC) No 261/2004 establishing common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights and Regulation (EC) No 2027/97 on air carrier liability in respect of the carriage of passengers and their baggage by air;

 - Resolution of 7 July 2015 on delivering multimodal integrated ticketing in Europe;

-- Resolution of 17 April 2020 on EU coordinated action to combat the COVID-19 pandemic and its consequences, in which Parliament called on the Commission to see that its Interpretative Guidelines on EU passenger rights regulations in the context of the developing situation with COVID-19, published on 18 March 2020, were properly implemented;
+- Resolution of 17 April 2020 on EU coordinated action to combat the COVID-19 pandemic and its consequences, in which Parliament called on the Commission to see whether its Interpretative Guidelines on EU passenger rights regulations in the context of the developing situation with COVID-19, published on 18 March 2020, were being properly implemented;